If you are looking for winter herbs to keep your culinary garden productive all year long, we’ve got a great list for you.

 7. Parsley – Biennial, Hardy to Zone 5

 Both flat and curly leaf parsley grow well in cooler weather.
 Flat-leaf parsley has a better taste for recipes.
 It may also be referred to as called Italian or French parsley.
 Curly parsley is used more for its crunchy texture or as a garnish.

 Grow parsley in moist soil and a partly sunny location in the garden.
 Since parsley is a biennial, it will overwinter but needs to be replaced after the second year.
-The leaves will become bitter toward the end of its useful life.
+The leaves will become bitter toward the end of their useful life.

 8. Garden Sage – Evergreen, Hardy to Zone 5

-Common sage (Salvia officinalis) is cold hardy and will grow in zones 5 or more.
+Common sage (Salvia officinalis) is cold-hardy and will grow in zones 5 or more.

 The Tricolor and golden varieties may not do quite as well in colder temperatures.

 White sage used in cleansing rituals is only hardy to zone 7.

 Sage has a strong earthy flavor is most well known for its role in turkey stuffing.
 But sage is equally nice in sausages, Italian meats, and cheeses or even as a condiment.
 Sage has light greyish green leaves and is best when used fresh, so harvest just before you are ready to use it.

 Sage is a nice addition to the perennial herb garden.
 Grow sage in full sun and well-draining, sandy soil.
 A mature plant will spread up to 2 feet wide, so give it ample space in the garden bed.